ice-giants/academic-kickstart/content/home/programme.md

 ### Poster Session 17:30-18:30

+### Early-Career Networking Event 19:00-21:00
+On the evening of Monday 20th January, the first floor of the Golden Lion pub is reserved for students and early career researchers attending the Ice Giant Systems 2020 meeting.
+Come and enjoy a casual drink at this quaint English pub that is only a 5 minute walk from the Royal Society venue where the first day of talks is taking place.
+Feel free to join any time between 7pm and 9pm, anyone is welcome.
+Address: Golden Lion, 25 King St, St. James’s, London SW1Y 6QY

 ## Day Two:  January 21st 2020:
 ### Session 4 09:00-12:30: Cross-disciplinary perspectives
 * 09:00-09:25 *Lessons learned from (and since) the Voyager 2 flybys of Uranus and Neptune,* Dr Heidi Hammel, Association of Universities for Research in Astronomy, USA